-Basis of Presentation and Principles of Consolidation
+Basis of presentation and principles of consolidation

-The accompanying consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("US GAAP") and pursuant to the rules and requirements of the Securities Exchange Commission ("SEC").
+The accompanying consolidated financial statements have been prepared in accordance with the United States generally accepted accounting principles ("U.S. GAAP").

 The accompanying consolidated financial statements include the financial statements of CLPS and its subsidiaries.
 All inter-company balances and transactions have been eliminated upon consolidation.
 Results of subsidiaries and businesses acquired from third parties are consolidated from the date on which control is transferred to the Company.